 While others can benefit from a sleep appliance.
 At Firouzian Dentistry, we can provide your child with Healthy Start, an alternative to orthodontics that promotes proper facial development and resting oral posture that provides an open airway.
 Healthy Start can treat sleep disordered breathing conditions long-term and prevent your child from needing an orthodontic treatment.

-To learn more about Healthy Start in Columbus, OH, and to find out if it’s right for your child, please schedule a consultation by calling (614) 848-5001 today.
+To learn more about Healthy Start in Columbus, OH, and to find out if it’s right for your child, please schedule a consultation with our Columbus, Ohio dentist by calling (614) 848-5001 today.